webix-hub/gitbook-webix-jet/chapter3.md

 Thus, on clicking the segmented button the detailsModeChanged event will fire and the corresponding  column group will be rendered in the datatable.

 You can check the [demo](https://github.com/webix-hub/jet-demos/tree/10_events) that shows how views can be connected with the help of events.

+Note that you can also attach event handler to app, but in this case they should be manually detached each time the view is destroyed:

 #### Event handler shortcuts ( or aliases )